os6sense/xumlidot/README.md

 A Ruby UML XMI and DOT generator

-## PRERELEASE VERSION
+## VERSION 0.1.0

 - xmi and dot output works quite nicely (see examples folder), however there are still a few buggy cases.
 - works with any ruby project (will break on broken code though)
 - works with rails but doesn't add the model attributes (yet)
 - can parse rails itself so *should* work on your project - please let me know if it doesn't.